 - 8 ct can large buttermilk biscuits

-- Preheat oven according to package instructions and line a baking sheet with parchment paper.
+- Preheat oven according to package instructions and your desired bake method and line a baking sheet with parchment paper.

 - Dip each biscuit into the melted butter and then into the sugar to coat evenly on all sides.
-Place 2 to 3 inches apart on the baking sheet.
 And bake according to package directions.
 Usually, there are two baking options, I like the use the one that yields bigger biscuits, which usually means a slightly longer baking time.

 - In a large, cold bowl or stand mixer, beat together whipped cream ingredients, starting on low and increasing speed until stiff peaks form.

-- Slice biscuit and top with whipped cream and strawberries.
+- Slice the biscuit in half and top with whipped cream and strawberries.